 Today, Tamarind Institute is widely credited with revitalizing fine art lithography.
 Our state-of-the-art facility—home to a professional workshop, gallery, and educational institute — is now located along Route 66 in Albuquerque in affiliation with the College of Fine Arts at The University of New Mexico.
 We house an extensive archive of historic material and a vast print inventory of more than 8,000 lithographs that our team of highly trained printers, curators, and print experts share with collectors and the print community.
 Tamarind’s publications and technical resources are found wherever printmaking is taught and our extensive network of alumni are at the helm of workshops and art departments all over the world.

-Tamarind Institute is a non-profit center for collaborative printmaking, dedicated to research, education, and creative projects in fine art lithography.
+Tamarind Institute is a renowned center for fine art lithography.

 Our legacy is in the hands of decades of talented printers, artists, educators, directors, and staff.
 To mention only a few highlights of the workshop’s six decades: June Wayne (Director 1960-1970) tenaciously began Tamarind Lithography Workshop with support from the Ford Foundation; Clinton Adams (Director 1970-1985) established Tamarind as a research center and archive based at The University of New Mexico; and Marjorie Devon (Director Emerita 1985-2015) expanded Tamarind’s presence internationally, cultivating an exceptionally diverse artist program.
 Upon her retirement, Tamarind established an educational scholarship in her name to honor her service.
 Today, the Tamarind team is led by Director Diana Gaston, alongside Tamarind Master Printer and Workshop Manager Valpuri Remling, and Director of Education Brandon Gunn, who continue to advance lithography and engage a new generation of artists and artisan printers.